 IFRS 17 Options Adopted approach Premium Allocation Approach (PAA) Eligibility Subject to specified criteria, the PAA can be adopted as a simplified approach to the IFRS 17 general model All the Company's products with coverage period of one year or less are measured using the PAA.
 Where a contract has a coverage period of more than a year, the company will perform the PAA eligibility test as required, where the materiality level for difference in the liability for remaining coverage has been set at +/- 5%.
 Insurance acquisition cash flows for insurance contracts issued Where the coverage period of all contracts within a group is not longer than one year, insurance acquisition cash flows can either be expensed as incurred, or allocated, using a systematic and rational method, to groups of insurance contracts (including future groups containing insurance contracts that are expected to arise from renewals) and then amortised over the coverage period of the related group.
 For groups containing contracts longer than one year, insurance acquisition cash flows must be allocated to related groups of insurance contracts and amortised over the coverage period of the related group.
+The Company uses a systematic and rational method for allocating insurance acquisition cash flows to groups of contract.
 Liability for Remaining Coverage (LFRC), adjusted for financial risk and time value of money Where there is no significant financing component in relation to the LFRC, or where the time between providing each part of the services and the related premium due date is no more than a year, an entity is not required to make an adjustment for accretion of interest on the LFRC.
 For general business, LFRC would not be discounted except for certain contract (e, g construction contract).
-Where contracts have a coverage of more than one year, and where the time between the premium due date and start of coverage period exceeds one year, allowance must be made for accretion of interest on the LFRC (i.e., LFRC will be discounted). • Where claims are expected to be paid within a year of the date that the claim is incurred, it is not required to adjust these amounts for the time value of money. • Insurance finance income and expense There is an option to disaggregate part of the movement in LFIC resulting from changes in discount rates and present this in OCI.
+Where contracts have a coverage of more than one year, and where the time between the premium due date and start of coverage period exceeds one year, allowance must be made for accretion of interest on the LFRC (i.e., LFRC will be discounted).
+Liability for Incurred Claims, (LFIC) adjusted for time value of money Where claims are expected to be paid within a year of the date that the claim is incurred, it is not required to adjust these amounts for the time value of money.
+Not all claims incurred are settled within a year as such when the claims are settled after a year period, time value of money will be considered.
+The company has decided not to adjust for time value of money if the cashflow is expected within a year.
+Insurance finance income and expense There is an option to disaggregate part of the movement in LFIC resulting from changes in discount rates and present this in OCI.
 When insurance finance income or expenses is disaggregated between profit or loss and other comprehensive income, the amount of insurance finance income or expenses included in profit or loss is determined using the discount rate at the date of the incurred claim.